St Andrew's Church, Wroxeter: History

 The earliest parts of the church are Anglo-Saxon but the precise date of its foundation is uncertain.
-There is strong circumstantial evidence that a church was built in the area of the Roman bath in the 5th or 6th century.
+There is circumstantial evidence that a church was built in the area of the Roman bath in the 5th or 6th century.
 A preaching cross was erected in the churchyard in the 8th century.
 It is thought that the oldest existing fabric in the present church dates from the 8th or 9th century.
 This consists of large stones which came from the public buildings of the Roman town.
 By the time of the Domesday Book in 1086 the church had a college of four priests.

-In 1155 William FitzAlan, Lord of Oswestry, who then held the advowson, gave the church to Haughmond Abbey.
+In 1155 William FitzAlan, Lord of Oswestry, who then held the advowson, gave the church to Haughmond Abbey near Shrewsbury.
 At that time it was a portionary church, i.e. a church served by a group of priests who took shares in the income but did not form a corporate entity, as would be the case in a collegiate church.
 FitzAlan declared his intention of increasing the number of canons to a "full convent", perhaps meaning 12, possibly in order to create a chantry for the FitzAlan family.
 Haughmond Abbey was to be the FitzAlan burial place for several centuries but the chapter of St Andrew's church was never expanded on the scale he envisaged.
 However, the building itself was extended and enhanced.
-In about 1190 a large chancel was built and in about 1210 a south aisle was added.
+In about 1190 a chancel was built and in about 1210 a south aisle was added.
 A chantry chapel dedicated to Saint Mary was built and the nave was lengthened westwards.
 In about 1470 the lower part of the tower was built.

 After the English Reformation the interior of the church was damaged, the wall paintings were covered with whitewash and wooden statues and fittings were burnt.
 The upper part of the tower was added in 1555, incorporating material from Haughmond Abbey.
-By the middle of the 18th century the population of the village was declining, and the church was becoming unstable because of the inadequate medieval foundations.
+By the middle of the 18th century, the population of the village was declining, and the church was becoming unstable because of the inadequate medieval foundations.
 In 1763 the south aisle and chapel were demolished, and part of the chapel was converted into a vestry.
 The church was restored in about 1863, and in 1890 a porch was added and the tower was restored.
-By the end of the 19th century most of the local people had moved away.
+By the end of the 19th century, most of the local people had moved away.
 The church was declared redundant on 1 December 1980, and was vested in the Churches Conservation Trust on 18 May 1987.